AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-develop-transactions.md

-<properties
+---
-   pageTitle="Transactions in SQL Data Warehouse | Azure" description="Tips for implementing transactions in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA" authors="jrowlandjones" manager="barbkess"
+title: Transactions in SQL Data Warehouse | Azure
+description: Tips for implementing transactions in Azure SQL Data Warehouse for developing solutions.
-   editor=""/>

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   wacn.date=""/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: jrowlandjones
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+wacn.date: ''
+---

 # Transactions in SQL Data Warehouse
 As you would expect, SQL Data Warehouse supports transactions as part of the data warehouse workload.
 However, to ensure the performance of SQL Data Warehouse is maintained at scale some features are limited when compared to SQL Server.
 This article highlights the differences and lists the others.